pieeg-club/ironbci_3D_Printable_Headset/README.md

 # Assembling
 For final assembly, you'll need bolts, washers, and nuts.
 Also, a belt.
-Details on what you need and the dimensions are in the video (above) or in the folder with presentation.
+Details on what you need and the dimensions are in the video (above) or in the folder with the presentation.

 #Materssila for 3D printer
 TPU  or PLA